 Bargaining unit employees may donate any portion of their accrued leave, other than sick leave, to any other career employee who has a bona fide need for such donation if agreed to by the City consistent with the Catastrophic leave policy found in the Human Resource Rules.
 The City will not deny such donation in an arbitrary or capricious manner.
 Donated leave will be deducted from the account of the employee making the donation.
 All donated leave that is not used by the intended recipient goes to the general leave bank.
 The parties further agree that donation may be made to individuals and that leave may be contributed by employees covered by this agreement as well as staff not covered by this Agreement.
+The identity of persons donating leave will remain confidential.
 Leave will be administered in accordance with the City's Catastrophic Leave procedures.